digitalearthafrica/ndvi-anomalies/production/README.md

 ---

 **The NDVI anomalies production is divided into two stages.
-The first stage is calculation of long-term NDVI mean and standard deviation 'climatologies'.**
+The first stage is calculation of long-term NDVI mean and standard deviation 'climatologies'.
+The second stage is running monthly NDVI standardised anomalies.**

 ## Stage 1: NDVI Climatologies